tnzo12/rcpc/README.md

 # R CPC engine
-- This application aim to provide various clinical services utilizing the exsisting, recognized models into the real world.
+- This application aim to provide clinical services utilizing the exsisting, recognized models into the real world.

 - Features
 1. Web-based (R-shiny)